queicherius/software-defined-infrastructure/docs/3-apache.md

 ## MySQL Database

 We want to run a MySQL database to run alongside our Apache server, as well as Adminer to manage it.
-First, we install the mysql server, answering "Yes" to all questions.
+First, we install the MySQL server, answering "Yes" to all questions.

 ```bash
 apt-get install mysql-server